 Notably, remarriage is not necessarily required to terminate alimony payments in Illinois.
 State law also permits the paying spouse to cut off payments if their former spouse begins cohabiting with a new partner in a dating-like relationship.
 In other words, a person receiving alimony will lose their rights to receive alimony payments when they enter a new supportive relationship.
 Even if they do not technically get remarried, payments may be terminated.

-An important caveat is the paying spouse does not have the right to simply stop sending alimony payments because they believe their ex is involved in a new dating like relationship.
+An important caveat is that the paying spouse does not have the right to simply stop sending alimony payments because they believe their ex is involved in a new dating-like relationship.
 Quite the contrary and unlike with an actual remarriage, the paying spouse must petition the court in this scenario.
 They will be required to ask the judge for a modification, which frees them from paying spousal maintenance on the grounds of their former partner’s new supportive relationship.

 Contact Our Naperville and Bolingbrook Spousal Support Attorneys Today

 At Keller Legal Services, our Illinois divorce lawyers have the skills and legal knowledge to handle the full range of spousal support cases.
 If you have questions about remarriage and alimony, we are here to help.
-To get a confidential, no commitment consultation, please contact our law firm now.
+To get a confidential, no-commitment consultation, please contact our law firm now.
 We represent clients throughout the region, including Naperville and Bolingbrook.